Division of Maternal-Fetal Medicine

 Education

 Medical students and residents complete rotations with the division to gain an understanding of the competencies required in the various obstetrical, medical and surgical complications of pregnancy.
-The Division of MFM also offers an outstanding fellowship program through the Feinberg School of Medicine for one fellow each year.
-The fellowship incorporates research, education, and clinical activities to prepare graduates for successful academic careers.
-Each fellow has a high-risk continuity clinic throughout their three years, and rotates, during their 12 months of clinical work, on the inpatient clinical service, as well as in Diagnostic Ultrasound and Clinical Genetics.
+The Division of MFM also offers an outstanding fellowship program for one fellow each year.
+The fellowship incorporates research, education and clinical activities to prepare graduates for successful academic careers.
+Each fellow has a high-risk continuity clinic throughout their three years and rotates during their 12 months of clinical work on the inpatient clinical service and in Diagnostic Ultrasound and Clinical Genetics.

 Research

-Faculty members, staff, and fellows in the Division of Maternal-Fetal Medicine collaborate with Serdar E. Bulun, MD, in the Division of Reproductive Biology Research, along with investigators in other departments, to explore basic science research issues.
+Faculty members, staff and fellows in the Division of Maternal-Fetal Medicine collaborate with Serdar E. Bulun, MD, along with investigators in other departments, to explore basic science research issues.
 We also conduct randomized clinical trials and outcomes research to benefit women and their newborns.
-We are currently performing research in four different clinical trials networks, investigating such topics as fetal growth, complications of first pregnancy, preterm birth, and cytomegalovirus infections during pregnancy.
+We are currently performing research in four clinical trials networks, investigating such topics as fetal growth, complications of first pregnancy, preterm birth and cytomegalovirus infections during pregnancy.

 Patient Care

-The clinical program is based at Prentice Women’s Hospital, the Obstetrics and Gynecology pavilion of Northwestern Memorial Hospital, which is the primary teaching affiliate of Northwestern University Feinberg School of Medicine.
+The clinical program is based at Prentice Women’s Hospital, the Obstetrics & Gynecology pavilion of Northwestern Memorial Hospital, which is the primary teaching affiliate of Northwestern University Feinberg School of Medicine.
 Our diverse and large (over 12,000 deliveries annually) patient population provides excellent opportunities for challenging clinical care.
-We provide consultative services, total obstetric care, and ultrasonography for high risk pregnancies from throughout the Chicago metropolitan area.
+We provide consultative services, total obstetric care and ultrasonography for high-risk pregnancies throughout the Chicago metropolitan area.